DenisovAndrey/parcel-tracker-frontend/README.md

 This is frontend part of [Parcel tracking service](https://github.com/DenisovAndrey/parcel-tracker-service)

+## LIVE DEMO

+This app has review app.
+To see live demo you need:
+1. open https://parcel-tracker-service.onrender.com/api-docs/ (**WAIT 1 MIN, its a free hosting, so we need to wake up the service**)
+2. once https://parcel-tracker-service.onrender.com/api-docs/ becomes accessible you can go to the next step
+3. open https://parcel-tracker-frontend.onrender.com/ (**WAIT 1 MIN, its a free hosting, so we need to wake up the service**)

 ## Purpose

 Parcel Tracker is a web application designed to track parcels in different delivery suppliers.